 I made mine a caramel color because the darker roux made well, an unattractive looking potato gumbo.
 It is also easy to burn the roux when you get to the darker color, and no one wants to taste that in their potato gumbo.

+Who cares!
+It’s delicious in every way.
 So next time you have an envie (craving) for some gumbo, cher (dear), try something a little different.
 I know this potato gumbo isn’t authentic gumbo, but it’s my twist on the classic chicken and sausage gumbo.
-And it’s really delicious.

 Laissez les bon temps rouler! (let the good times roll)